alok-sriv/Flask-Blog/02- Templates/readme.md

 ```

 I used main.css for better colors, and place that file in static.
 In flask we put files such as css, images in static folder.</br>
-> mkdir -p blog/static
+> mkdir -p blog/static </br>

-I have updated layout.html to add sidebar as well. </br>
+I have updated layout.html to add sidebar and include main.css. </br>

-I have updated home.html as well with some better html code </br>
+I have updated home.html as well with some better html code for posts </br>

 Now, you will see better site for our blog.